Last updated on June 29, 2026

 #2.
 Aragorn, the Uniter

-Aragorn, the Uniter is primarily a Duel Commander general due to its nature of being aggressive and a card that excels when paired with multicolored spells, triggering multiple abilities at once for overwhelming value.
-With its ability to generate tokens, scry, deal direct damage, and pump creatures, Aragorn rewards a proactive playstyle, making it ideal for players who enjoy fast-paced, synergistic gameplay, and it’s an excellent choice for midrange strategies.
+Aragorn, the Uniter is primarily a Duel Commander general due to its aggressive nature and synergy with multicolored spells, triggering multiple abilities at once for overwhelming value.
+With abilities that generate tokens, scry, deal direct damage, and pump creatures, Aragorn rewards a proactive playstyle, making it ideal for players who enjoy fast-paced, synergistic gameplay, and it’s an excellent choice for midrange strategies.

 #1.
 Atraxa, Grand Unifier

-Since its release, Atraxa, Grand Unifier has been a staple for every available Magic format, including Eternal ones like Modern or Legacy.
-Without a doubt, this also makes it a powerful commander that lets you refill your hand upon entering the battlefield, encouraging players to run an even diversity of card types among cards in their decks.
+Since its release, Atraxa, Grand Unifier has been a staple for every available Magic format, including Eternal formats like Modern or Legacy.
+Without a doubt, this also makes it a powerful commander that lets you refill your hand upon entering the battlefield, encouraging players to run a distribution of card types among cards in their decks.

 Decklist: Atraxa Legends in EDH